ciechowoj/breakout/README.md

 ## How to build.

-To build & run front-end: `npm run start` from the `www` directory.
+To run front-end: `npm run start` from the `www` directory.
-To build web assembly: `npm run build` - prod, `npm run build-dev` - dev To build backend: `cargo build`
+To build front-end: `npm run build` - prod, `npm run build-dev` - dev To build web assemble: `wasm-pack build`
+To build backend: `cargo build`